madasar/ARDroneDocker/README.md

 `./sym_ardrone_testing_tool`

-You can the start writing your code and building as per the SDK instructions and examples.
-Changes are saved to the `/files` folder by default.
+You can then start writing your code and building as per the SDK instructions and examples.
+Code is kept in the `/files` folder by default.

 ## Docker Options

-### ulimits

-To build the image with the `--ulimit` option set to speed up build in trusty:

-`docker build  --ulimit nofile=12800:25600 . -t ardrone2sdk:trusty`

 ### Save data from the container